remoshock/remoshock/README.md

 Run `./pyshockcli.py`.
 This command will generate a `pyshock.ini` configuration file with random values for authentication token and transmitter code.
 Please edit this file to specify your SDR transmitting hardware.

+The file will be generate with an active sample configruation for PAC collars.
+If you are using another brand, please delete the [receiver]-sections for the PAC collars and remove the comment-character `#` before the lines for your receiver.

 Reset your collar into pairing mode and invoke `./pyshockcli` again.
 After successful pairing, run it a third time, to issue a "beep" command.